john-friedman/datamule-python/readme.md

 downloader.set_indices_path(indices_path)
 ```

 Or run the indexer.
-Downloading indices takes about 30 seconds, re-running takes about 20 minutes.
+If download = True, downloads the last uploaded indices (9/14/24).
+If false, re-runs the indexer.
 ```
 from datamule import Indexer
 indexer = Indexer()